lllludd/towards-secure-networks/Context 1: You are a person in the world.md

 - **The location of device used in communication.**

 - **IT IS NOT:** Your browsing history.
 Your real time location or the content of your communications.
-However it is the source destination and IP addresses of your internet sessions.
+However it is the source, destination and IP addresses of your internet sessions.

 #### Telecommunications Interception Act:
 -  The real-time interception of telecommunications 'that are passing over a network' requires a warrant that will only be issued for the investigation of a serious offence that carries at least a 7 year prison sentence.
 Or the interception of a 'B-party' that is services likely to be used to communicate to a suspect.
+Both Stored data and Interception Warrants last 90 days and can be extended., Party B warrants last 45.
-  - **It permits the interception of conversation and messages in the form of speech, music, sound, data, text, images, videos and any combination of the above.**
+  - **It permits the interception of conversation and messages in the form of speech, music, sound, data, text, images, videos and any combination of the above. and access to all stored data**

 - **Stored communications are email, sms or voice mail that have not commenced or have finished passing over the network**.